How to Set SMART Goals

 Time-Bound – To create a plan you need an end date.
 Goals can be long-term or short-term, and it’s recommended to implement short-term goals to attain a long-term goal.
 Signing up for a race or a 30-60-100 day challenge are both great examples.

-Setting a SMART goal, or goals, is the first step in making lasting change.
+Setting a SMART goals is the first step in making lasting change.
 Once you see exactly where you want to be you can develop a plan to get there.

 Still, even with the best goals there will be barriers along your journey.
 By planning for these with realistic strategies to overcome them (stashing workout clothes in your car, ensuring there is a gym in your hotel, having healthy snacks on hand) you can arm yourself so you don’t throw in the towel.
 Keep the big picture in mind and make adjustments as needed.
 Your goals may change as you learn more about yourself and that’s OK.